a little bit

 About The Artist

+Looking for something a little more heady!?
 I am an intuitive artist whose truth is found in the process of “creation.”
-My work is best described as creative bursts that are driven by the moment of their conception.
-Those moments are many and constant, inspired by the simple to the complex.
-They last as long as the creative energy that birthed them burns.
-I can make something out of anything and I often do.
+My work is best described as creative bursts driven by the moment of their conception.
+They are many and constant, inspired by the simple to the complex.
+The products of that process are found here…unless they’re not ready to be shared yet.
+I don’t just make stuff, I have to make stuff.
 It is something I can’t describe, something I didn’t choose and something I can’t ignore.
+Also, I’m a pretty good cook…and my scratch biscuits “taste like I put my foot in ’em.”

 History

 T.S.
 McFadden was born in a small town in Ohio and raised in the country.
+He graduated from the School of Journalism at Kent State University in Ohio, and spent time in Europe studying fine artists.
 He is based in New York.

-His artwork is owned by private collectors throughout the United States and Europe and can be found in fine art galleries.
+His artwork is owned by private collectors throughout the United States, Europe, South America and United Arab Emirates.
+His work also can be found in fine art galleries.

 Vision

-I have been told by more than a few “art insiders” that I should keep my work separate, on separate sites – so as not to confuse with myriad unrelated projects and my creative bursts of energy.
+Art and artist are also broad concepts.
+I have been told by more than a few folks that I should keep my painting, writing, sculpting, and design on separate sites, so as not to confuse with myriad “unrelated” projects.
+But, if you want to understand me as an artist, shouldn’t you experience my creative clutter as I do?

+Sometimes we must go away to come home…and I had to run away from painting.
 In 2009, when my father unexpectedly passed away, I left the studio for a period of time to manage things.
 In particular, my sadness.
 He was tough on me, never understanding how I lived and who I loved.
-I had hoped one day, over time, he’d get it and then we’d find a new reality together.
-Instead, I was left to find flowers in a field of dirt and stones.
-Shortly after his death, our favorite creature on the planet, our rescue dog, Seven, was diagnosed with bladder cancer.
-I spent the rest of the year fighting to keep him alive.
+I had hoped one day, over time, he’d realize I wasn’t an abomination and we’d find a new reality together.
+Instead, I was left to look for flowers in a field of dirt and headstones.
+Shortly after his death, our favorite creature on the planet, our first rescue dog, Seven, was diagnosed with bladder cancer.
+I spent what seemed like years fighting to keep him alive.
 When he decided he was ready to go and we set him free, it broke me.
-This time I couldn’t even look for the flowers.
 He was present in my studio for almost every single piece of work I created over the course of many years.
 I couldn’t go in there after he died and I stopped painting for years.
 If that doesn’t give an idea of how my brain works, nothing will.

-I’ve also been putting energy into my 20+-year-old children’s book and a terrific project I created with a wonderful teacher.
+I’ve also been putting energy into my 25+-year-old children’s book and a terrific project I created with a wonderful teacher.
 It’s called Imagine The World Project.
 You can check it out here. www.imaginetheworldproject.com

 Installation - Soho